Things to do in the surroundings of Cortina

 About the use of buses or public transport, we recommend you to go a little in advance to the Church of Cortina to buy tickets and get all the information you need.
 If you use public transportation, always try to check that the area is served, because some rides are only there at certain periods of the year.

 What we have listed below are the most interesting places or ideas in our opinion, the same that we would recommend to a friend who asks us for a suggestion on what to see near Cortina.
-If you feel that some destination has been forgotten, do not hesitate to contact us, any idea or suggestion are always welcome.
+If you feel that some destination has been forgotten, do not hesitate to contact us, any ideas or suggestions are always welcome.

 The Lake Braies